wqking/jincu/doc/install.md

 npm install --save jincu

+Note: since Jincu is in development stage, the NPM package may most likely be behind the code on Github.
+You should better download the source code and build your version.

 ### Link locally
-In Jincu root folder, run,
+Download the source code from Github, then in Jincu root folder, run,

 npm link